-Introduction to milk compositions and the factors which affect it.
+Introduction to milk composition and the factors that affect it.
 Detailed chemistry of the major milk components and their behaviour during processing.
 Casein, whey proteins, lipids and lactose.
 Minor milk constituents and their significance.
 Analysis of milk.

 B. Dairy Products